joyful-bits/js-promises/3_callbacks_error_handling.md

-# 2. Callbacks - error handling
+# 3. Callbacks - error handling

 You are provided similar functions as in the previous assignment.
-However, this time they resemble a real-world scenario and may actually fail to load the data.
+However, this time they resemble a real-world scenario, where the servers may actually fail to respond with the data.

 That is why your callbacks should now accept two arguments: the `error` and the `data`.